 Pets age about seven times faster than humans.
 That means diseases and illness progress much faster as well, and the risk for certain health conditions increases with age.
 That’s why we recommend that all senior pets receive bi-annual examinations, routine blood work, and nutrition counseling.
-We also recommend our AAHA-approved senior care package that’s designed to meet all your senior pet’s basic health care needs.

 The most common senior pet issues are similar to the ones we see in aging humans: arthritis, diabetes, obesity, and kidney disease increases.
 Some signs to watch for in your senior pet are:

 - Increased urination